 Prior to 2008, indigent parents in Minnesota facing accusations of child abuse and neglect had been guaranteed the right to a court-appointed attorney through their local public defender’s office.
 But a change in the law that year shifted funding responsibility from the state to counties.
 Larger counties like Hennepin County continued to find ways to offer parent representation to all; less-populated counties did not.

 As a result, Minnesota has been one of only seven states that has not guaranteed the right to counsel, Netzel said.

 The lack of representation has contributed to devastating impacts on Native American communities like Allen’s, where foster care removal rates are far higher than in any other demographic group in the state.
 According to the National Council on Juvenile and Family Court’s “disproportionality index,” in 2019, indigenous children in Minnesota were represented in foster care at more than 2.5 times their numbers in the general population.

 Joanna Woolman, executive director at the Mitchell Hamline School of Law’s Institute to Transform Child Protection, has been working for the past 10 years to restore the right to representation for all parents.
 Woolman said one of the biggest obstacles was finding a way for counties to pay for the attorneys.

-New funding opportunities opened up in 2018 with the Family First Prevention Services Act, when the federal Children’s Bureau began — for the first time — to allow Title IV-E entitlement funds to be used for legal representation in the foster care courts.
+New funding opportunities opened up in 2018 when the federal Children’s Bureau began — for the first time — to allow Title IV-E entitlement funds to be used for legal representation in the foster care courts.